SmokkoZ/accounting/docs/prd/epic-6-implementation-guide.md

 **Full Ledger Export**: All ledger entries with joins to associates, bookmakers, and surebets.

 **Use cases:**
-- 💾 Weekly backup (disaster recovery)
+- ðŸ’¾ Weekly backup (disaster recovery)
-- 📊 External analysis (Excel, Google Sheets)
+- ðŸ“Š External analysis (Excel, Google Sheets)
-- 🔍 Audit trail (compliance)
+- ðŸ” Audit trail (compliance)
-- 🚀 Data portability (not locked in)
+- ðŸš€ Data portability (not locked in)
 """)

 st.divider()